CIS 5603. Artificial Intelligence

 1. Reasoning system

-Generally speaking, reasoning (or inference) is the process of deriving new knowledge from existing knowledge.
+Generally speaking, reasoning (or inference) is the process of deriving new knowledge from existing knowledge, step by step.

-Models of reasoning can be normative (how reasoning should be done according to general principles, e.g., logical reasoning) or descriptive (how reasoning are done by humans, e.g., reasoning studied in psychology).
+Models of reasoning can be normative (how reasoning should be done according to general principles, e.g., logical reasoning) or descriptive (how reasoning are done by humans, e.g., reasoning models in psychology and LLM).
+This lecture is mainly about the former.

 A logic normally consists of